Free-Software-for-Android/RootCommands/README.md

 Note: Permission and owner of deployed files: ``-rwxr-xr-x system   system      38092 2012-09-24 19:51 libhello_world_bin.so``

-1. Put the sources of the native binaries into the libs folder as seen in https://github.com/dschuermann/root-commands/tree/master/RootCommands-Demo/jni
+1. Put the sources of the native binaries into the libs folder as seen in https://github.com/dschuermann/root-commands/tree/master/ExampleApp/jni
 2. Write your own Android.mk and Application.mk
-3. To automate the renaming process use a custom ruleset for Ant: https://github.com/dschuermann/root-commands/blob/master/RootCommands-Demo/custom_rules.xml .
+3. To automate the renaming process I propose a Gradle task: https://github.com/dschuermann/root-commands/blob/master/ExampleApp/build.gradle .
 This will rename the files from ``*`` to ``lib*_bin.so``.
 4. Execute ``ndk-build`` to build binaries
-5. Execute ``android update project -p .``
+5. Execute ``gradle renameExecutables``
-6. Execute ``ant release`` to compile Java code, rename native binaries, and generate an apk.
+6. Execute ``gradle build``

 Now that your binaries are bundled, you can use our ``SimpleBinaryCommand`` like in the following example: